Limestone: Dunham classification

 Robert J. Dunham published his system for limestone in 1962.
 It focuses on the depositional fabric of carbonate rocks.
 Dunham divides the rocks into four main groups based on relative proportions of coarser clastic particles, based on criteria such as whether the grains were originally in mutual contact, and therefore self-supporting, or whether the rock is characterized by the presence of frame builders and algal mats.
 Unlike the Folk scheme, Dunham deals with the original porosity of the rock.
 The Dunham scheme is more useful for hand samples because it is based on texture, not the grains in the sample.

 A revised classification was proposed by Wright (1992).
 It adds some diagenetic patterns to the classification scheme.

 Other descriptive terms

-Travertine is a term applied to calcium carbonate deposits formed in freshwater environments, particularly hot springs.
+Travertine is a term applied to calcium carbonate deposits formed in freshwater environments, particularly waterfalls, cascades and hot springs.
 Such deposits are typically massive, dense, and banded.
 When the deposits are highly porous, so that they have a spongelike texture, they are typically described as tufa.
 Secondary calcite deposited by supersaturated meteoric waters (groundwater) in caves is also sometimes described as travertine.
 This produces speleothems, such as stalagmites and stalactites.

 Coquina is a poorly consolidated limestone composed of abraded pieces of coral, shells, or other fossil debris.
 When better consolidated, it is described as coquinite.